jaredwelch1/CapstoneI/documentation/document.md

 ### Non Functional Requirements
 * The server is expected to have a 99% availability.
 * Each layer of the system should be backed-up weekly
-* The web application will have HTTPs encryption with a valid SSL certificate.
 * The software will be written using modular OOP practices to allow for easy addition of new features.
 * The web application will be designed to be compatible on mobile and tablet devices.
 * The system will be hosted within Amazon Web Services to provide the ability to scale as needed.